dockersamples/sample-app-template/README.md

-# How to use this template
+# How to use this Docker Guides template

 1. Select **Use this template** and choose **Create a new repository**.